Microsoft/MCW-Big-Compute/Whiteboard design session/WDS trainer guide - High Performance Computing.md

 6. How will this data be used at the beginning, middle, and end of a compute workload?

-    Typically, initial input data may first be made available on a file share (e.g. SMB).
+    Typically, initial input data may first be made available on a file share (e.g., SMB).
 Compute nodes, during a compute workload, may copy this data to local disk, and then process against local disk during the workload.
 At the end of the workload, the resulting data (or changed data) can be saved back to the same initial file share, or an alternative file share.
 It is always a good idea to double-check details of the exact workload during design.

 7. Where will this data be stored?